WeIgniteTech/the-weignitetech-program/10-fundamentals-of-programming/10-dev-environment/README.md

 ## Content of the session
 > The session is approx. 3 hours.
 We start first by installing a predefined dev environment (a Linux desktop running in a Virtual Machine).
 When the dev environment is installed we finalize it and get familiar with it.

-  * Follow the instructions here: [dev environment - HowTo](https://github.com/WeIgniteTech/the-weignitetech-program/blob/master/10-fundamentals-of-programming/10-dev-environment/README.md)
+  * Follow the instructions here: [dev environment - HowTo](https://github.com/WeIgniteTech/dev-environment/blob/master/README.md)

   * After the install is finished, inside the VM (aka `Guest`)
+    * Learn to start and stop the VM from `VirtualBox`
-    * Explore the newly installed VM
+    * _Explore_ the newly installed VM

   * Practice
-    * test your GitHub account (setup has been done by following instructions as [mentioned above](https://github.com/WeIgniteTech/the-weignitetech-program/blob/master/10-fundamentals-of-programming/10-dev-environment/README.md))
+    * test your GitHub account (we assume you have been through the installation of the VM, including [this step](https://github.com/WeIgniteTech/dev-environment/blob/master/README.md#make-the-vm-ready-to-use-with-a-few-manual-steps))
-    * explore file structure

 ## Homework
 > Use your VM at home.

 Exercises
   * [Learn the command line](https://www.codecademy.com/learn/learn-the-command-line)
+  * Type some of the commands you learn in the VM (type the commands in the `terminal`)
   * Try the man page of some commands, f.ex. `man ls`